-Reporting to Title IX:
+Reporting to Title IX

 Reports under the University's Sexual Misconduct Policy may be made directly to the Title IX Coordinator by phone, email, in-person, through the mail, or online.
-A report to
+A report to the Title IX Coordinator does not automatically initiate an investigation.
+Contact information for the Title IX Coordinator is:

-Title IX Coordinator and Compliance Administrator titleix@una.edu

-202 Guillot University Center

-UNA Box 5023 Florence, AL 35632
+Title IX Coordinator and Compliance Administrator titleix@una.edu 202 Guillot University Center UNA Box 5023 Florence, AL 35632

-(256) 765-4223

 Reports can also be made online by visiting www.una.edu/titleix